Practice Dr. Katmer

 Chiropractic / Manual Medicine

-Manual medicine is the basis of every thorough orthopedic examination and is used to diagnose and treat reversible functional disorders in the entire musculoskeletal system.
-The trained sense of touch can detect blockages, incorrect tension in the muscles and the various tissue layers, temperature differences and other vegetative disorders of the body that would otherwise be undetectable using imaging techniques (X-rays, MRI).
+Manual medicine is the foundation of every thorough orthopedic examination and serves to diagnose and treat reversible functional disorders of the entire musculoskeletal system.
+A trained sense of touch allows for the detection of blockages, incorrect tension in the muscles and various tissue layers, temperature differences, and other autonomic disturbances in the body that would otherwise be undetectable by imaging techniques (X-rays, MRI).
 Manual diagnostics are therefore indispensable in analyzing the cause of pain.

-The subsequent treatment of the identified dysfunctions is carried out using a wide range of manual medical / chiropractic techniques.
+The subsequent treatment of the identified dysfunctions is carried out using a wide range of manual medical/chirotherapeutic techniques.

 Atlas therapy

 The atlas is the uppermost cervical vertebra.
-Around it are nerve switching points (neck receptor fields) that have contact with 95% of the nerve pathways between the brain and the body.
-This is where atlas therapy works and improves the flow of information in the nervous system.
+Surrounding it are nerve centers (neck receptor fields) that connect to 95% of the nerve pathways between the brain and the body.
+Atlas therapy works here to improve the flow of information in the nervous system.

-A very short impulse is given to the neck receptor field at the level of the transverse process of the atlas using the middle finger.
-This causes the nervous control circuit to be briefly interrupted without being noticed and then "re-sorted" and rebuilt.
+Using the middle finger, a very brief impulse is delivered to the neck receptor field at the level of the transverse process of the atlas.
+This imperceptibly interrupts the neural control circuit for a very short time and then "re-sorts" it.

 Treatment goals